Gardens of Eatin’

 Home Demonstration Gardens: Summer Vegetables & Herbs

 Gardener Ted Pew designs six special gardens for your home.
 On display at the Arboretum, these gardens give many examples for how you can create your own summer garden in small or large spaces.
 During the summer months the home demo gardens display many vegetables easy to grow in Minnesota.
 Ted Pew and his crew will tell you what we are growing and how to take care of it.
-From watering, weeding, and fertilizing, to harvesting all summer long your gardening skills and your garden will grow along with our gardens!
+From watering, weeding, and fertilizing, to harvesting all summer long your gardening skills and your garden will grow along with ours!